rootdnh/blog-api-node/README.md

 If you don't use linux OS remove the "sudo"

-* Create postgres image in docker
+* Create postgres image in docker (duplicate this for dev version)

 ```
 sudo docker run --name blog-api-node \